ngallo/bddoc/README.md

 ####BDDocGenerator

 ###### BDDoc files
-Files with '**bddoc extension**' will be generated in the execution folder after running the scenarios.
+Files with `**bddoc extension**` will be generated in the execution folder after running the scenarios.
 Each bddoc file contains the documentation in an xml format.

 ```xml